Daniel-KM/Omeka-S-module-Reference/README.md

 Usage
 -----

-The config form allows to select the terms to display.

-The config is the same in the main config form or in the block form for pages.
+The site settigns allows to select the terms to display.
+The config is the same for the main site pages or in the block form for pages.
+It is recommended to use site pages when possible.

+### Automatic site pages

+The module adds pages for selected resource classes and properties at https://www.example.com/s/my-site/reference.
+Available pages and options can be set in the site settings.
+Options are:

+- Print headings: Print headers for each section (#0-9 and symbols, A, B, etc.).
+- Print skip links: Print skip links at the top and bottom of each page, which link to the alphabetical headers.
+Note that if headers are turned off, skiplinks do not work.
+- Print individual total: Print the total of resources for each reference.
+- Link to single: When a reference has only one item, link to it directly instead of to the items/browse page.
+- Custom url for single: May be set with modules such Clean Url or Ark.
+May slow the display when there are many single references.

 ### Lists

 A block allows to display the lists in any page.
-Furthermore, the module adds pages in all sites, that can be added to the navigation at https://www.example.com/s/my-site/reference).
+Furthermore,

 These contents can be displayed anywere via the view helper `references()`: